Kwazulu Natal Safari

-From the magnificent peaks of the Drakensberg mountain range of South Africa, across velvet hills and African bush, to the warm waters of the Indian Ocean – the province of KwaZulu Natal (KZN) has long held the enviable position as the most popular holiday destination for South Africans in search of relaxation and a bit of adventure.
+From the magnificent peaks of the Drakensberg mountain range of South Africa, across velvet hills and African bush, to the warm waters of the Indian Ocean – A kwazulu natal safari has long held the enviable position as one of the most popular destination for South Africans in search of relaxation and a bit of adventure.
 Year-round sunny skies, spectacular scenery, and heaps of activities keep people coming back for more.

 On a KwaZulu Natal holiday you can enjoy big game safaris in renowned parks and reserves, learn about South Africa’s rich and bloody history at infamous battlefields, experience sensational scuba-diving, surfing or fishing along a 600kmcoastline, and indulge in gourmet cuisine and luxurious spa treatments in the emerald green hills of the Midlands.